-I’ve had some experiences in church.
-Some were good and some bad.
-Now I know the old caveat about “no perfect churches”, but in the same way our sinful nature is no excuse for continuing in sin without repentance, an imperfect church is no excuse not to strive to be a better church.
-I have had experiences and seen others experience things in church that have made me sad.
+Like you, I’ve had some experiences in church.
+Some were good and some were bad.
+Now, I know the old caveat about there being “no perfect churches”, but in the same way our sinful nature is no excuse for continuing in sin without repentance, an imperfect church is no excuse not to strive to be a better church.
+With that said, I have had experiences and seen others experience things in church that have made me sad.
 This is not an indictment on churches or on church life itself.
 It may sound like I’m doing a “hatchet job”, but I know the buck stops with me in my many sins and sordid struggles.
 These are my observations and things I’ve learned in church and maybe some of the things that could be better.

-1. Sadly, I’ve learned that forgiving people 70×7 only applies if people think your REALLY sincerely sorry as opposed to whether or not you actually ARE sorry.
+1. I’ve learned that forgiving people 70×7 only applies if people think you’re really sincerely sorry as opposed to whether or not you actually are sorry.

-2. Sadly, I’ve learned that weeping publicly sometimes raises eyebrows from people instead of hope.
+2. I’ve learned that weeping publicly sometimes raises eyebrows from people instead of hope.

-My hope is that when a brother or sister confides in some struggle with sin, before a plan is set, the gospel is preached and that person is reminded over and over again that there is no condemnation in Christ Jesus.
+My hope is that when a brother or sister confides to me or someone else of some struggle with sin, before a plan is set, the gospel is preached and that person is reminded over and over again that there is no condemnation in Christ Jesus.
 It’s that grace given to us in our weaknesses that strengthens us to come to terms with our struggles and gives us more victories than losses, but even more than that, a steady, never-ceasing knowledge that if we are God’s, nothing can separate us from His love.

-4. Sadly, I’ve learned that the only sure problem “spiritually speaking” is that you’re not reading, praying or meditating enough.
+4. I’ve learned that the only sure problem “spiritually speaking” is that you’re not reading, praying, or meditating enough.

 To be continued…